 There was an OperaLex Board meeting.

-We meet in the Schmidt Vocal Arts Center at the University of Kentucky, which is also where this year’s cast of It’s a Grand Night for Singing rehearses.
+We meet in the Schmidt Vocal Arts Center at the University of Kentucky, which is also where the cast of It’s a Grand Night for Singing rehearses.
 After my meeting, I slipped in to watch and listen to a bit of their rehearsal.

 These are early rehearsals, devoted to learning the music before the choreographer comes in next week.